subhayughoshal/Titanic-Prediction-Model/README.md

 5. **Predictions and Submission**:
    - Generated predictions on `test.csv` using the best model.
-   - Saved predictions to `best_model_predictions.csv` for Kaggle submission.
+   - Saved predictions to `my_model_predictions.csv` for Kaggle submission.
    - Compared predictions to `gender_submission.csv` (if available) for agreement (~70-90%).

 ## *Dependencies*